Ensembl/plant-scripts/phylogenomics/README.md

 These scripts interrogate Ensembl Plants through [REST endpoints](https://rest.ensembl.org) and the FTP site to export data that might be useful for phylogenomic and pan-gene set studies.

+These scripts were tested at the [CABANA workshop: Analysis of crop genomics data ](http://training.ensembl.org/events/2021/2021-03-01-CABANA).

 ## Documentation and examples

 Run any of the scripts with argument -h to get instructions and examples.